joejag/conways_for_xp2016/talk.md

 * NullObject -> empty DataStructure.
 Offensive code
 * NullObject -> empty data. don't have to use inheritance.
 * Expressions and Statements -> collapse this to reduce mental hardship.
-* Others: Use default in case of null.
-Predicates for filtering
+* NullChecking -> Defaults in case of null.

-* We have richer, better-documented and smaller options to remove ifs.
+* Mention: Predicates for filtering.
+We have richer, better-documented and smaller options to remove ifs.
 Not all bad, but we don't have to always use the if.

 -> So how about we put all this theory into practice?